emami-io/rl-lab-tm/README.md

 ## Trackmania Interface

-Our work, combined with the efforts of [donadigo](https://github.com/donadigo) and [Kim](https://github.com/koyaanis) of the [Trackmania Interface team](https://donadigo.com/tminterface/) allow interfacing to [Trackmania Nations Forever](https://en.wikipedia.org/wiki/TrackMania#TrackMania_United).
+Linesight, combined with the efforts of [donadigo](https://github.com/donadigo) and [Kim](https://github.com/koyaanis) of the [Trackmania Interface team](https://donadigo.com/tminterface/) allow interfacing to [Trackmania Nations Forever](https://en.wikipedia.org/wiki/TrackMania#TrackMania_United).
 Allowing you to programmatically send inputs, get car states, get screenshots, etc...
 This part of our codebase could be useful to other RL projects.

-## Wha's new in this fork?
+## What's new in this fork?

 This fork is a continuation of the original Linesight project, with the goal of making it more accessible and easier to use.
 The main changes include:

 ### Features

-- [X] Move to modern package manager [UV](https://uv.dev/)
+- [x] Move to modern package manager [UV](https://uv.dev/)

 ### Todo

 - [ ] Add dockerfile for easy setup
 - [ ] Support for multiple Trackmania maps
 - [ ] Support for training on Apple Silicon